App-vNext/Polly/docs/strategies/rate-limiter.md

 ```
 <!-- endSnippet -->

-The above example uses the `AddResiliencePipeline` extension method to configure the pipeline.
-However, a similar approach can be taken when directly using the `ResiliencePipelineRegistry`.
+The above example uses the `AddResiliencePipeline(...)` extension method to configure the pipeline.
+However, a similar approach can be taken when directly using the `ResiliencePipelineRegistry<T>`.

 ## Partitioned rate limiter